What is Litecoin (LTC)? Is it worth investing in Litecoin in 2021? Is it a cryptocurrency that’s here to stay? We cover it all!

 On top of that, there is always a risk of massive piracy of wallets, so you may risk all your LTC without the possibility of returning them.

 But here’s a tidbit: investing in LTC doesn’t have to be complicated.
-All you have to do is to do your own research and decide for yourself if possible rewards outweigh potential risks.
+All you have to do is to do your research and decide for yourself if possible rewards outweigh potential risks.

-Who Should Consider Adding Litecoin to Their Portfolios in 2021?
+Who Should Consider Adding Litecoin To Their Portfolios In 2021?

 Because of the potential of LTC as an investment in 2021, more and more beginners and experienced investors are willing to add Litecoin to their portfolios.

-In fact, according to data, Litecoin has over 100,000 active addresses, with more than 40,000 transactions every 24 hours.
+In fact, according to data, Litecoin has approximately 249,386 active addresses, with more than 96,412 transactions every 24 hours, according to BitInfoCharts.